 Are there any other sections or topics that you would like to see added to the Plan?
 Please provide an explanation.

-Re your "Are there any other sections or topics that you would like to see added to the Plan?"
-I refer you to my above response in '1.
+Re your above "Are there any other sections or topics that you would like to see added to the Plan?"
+The Writer refers you to his above response in '1.
 Key principles Key priorities' above.